Inclusion and respect are essential to the quality of education at Sweet Briar and are therefore central values of the College community.

 The College’s international studies office contributes to Sweet Briar’s diversity by:

 Sweet Briar’s Tusculum Institute advances research on the history of African-Americans at Sweet Briar.

 Sweet Briar provides an accepting environment for students, faculty and staff regardless of gender identity or status.

-The College has had a domestic partner policy for employee benefits, including healthcare and tuition benefits, for many years.
+The College has had a same-sex domestic partner policy for employee benefits, including healthcare and tuition benefits, for many years.
 Partners of our employees — whether by marriage or by other commitment — may be listed in our printed directory.